Creating great client relationships through communication and trust

-In her free time, Annie can be found enjoying time with her own horse ‘Summer’, a Dutch Warmblood, and her husband, Chris, and daughter, Hannah.
+When not working Annie can be found enjoying time with her Dutch Warmblood ‘Summer’, filly ‘Raeah’, her husband, Chris, and daughters, Hannah and Hailey.

-Julia Cusack, associate veterinarian, is originally from Nova Scotia.
+Julia Cusack, former associate veterinarian, is originally from Nova Scotia.
 She attended Dalhousie University in Halifax and the University of Queensland in Australia for her undergraduate coursework.
 She completed her Doctor of Veterinary Medicine degree at the Atlantic Veterinary College in Charlottetown, PEI in 2019.
 She then headed to the Western College of Veterinary Medicine in Saskatoon where she completed a large animal rotating internship.
 This included rotating through medicine, surgery, field services and theriogenology.
 Julia was with Epona Equine from 2020-2021 before leaving to pursue a radiology residency.
 We wish her all the best!

-Shannon Eykelenboom, Animal Health Technologist, is originally from Alberta.
+Shannon Eykelenboom, former Animal Health Technologist, is originally from Alberta.
 She moved to the Comox Valley in 2016. with her husband and 2 young children.
-She brought along her Paint gelding, Kohlie, who is currently employed at the Comox Valley Therapeutic Riding Society and enjoying every second of it.
+She brought along her Paint gelding, Kohlie.

 Shannon graduated from the Animal Health Technology program in 2002 from NAIT in Edmonton.
 She worked at an emergency clinic, small animal clinic and then a mixed animal practice in Alberta.